 Step 1 ) The following image shows you a typical website menu for members to log in.
 This will look different in your site, depending on the theme you use.

 Note: The pages will not appear in your website unless you have added the pages either through your theme or under Appearance -> Menus via WordPress admin.
-To learn more please click on the following URL How To Create A WordPress Menu.
+To learn more about this please click on the following link How To Create A WordPress Menu.

 Members Login Menu

 - Member Login

 - Password Reset = Note: To customize the email sent to the member and if you receive two emails notifications, the following documentation can help you.

 - Profile = Note: The Profile page content will be hidden, unless you log in as a member.